voyagermesh/voyager/README.md

 # voyager
 Voyager is a [HAProxy](http://www.haproxy.org/) backed [secure](#certificate) L7 and L4 [ingress](#ingress) controller for Kubernetes developed by
 [AppsCode](https://appscode.com).
-This can be used with any Kubernetes cloud providers including aws, gce, gke, azure.
+This can be used with any Kubernetes cloud providers including aws, gce, gke, azure, acs.
 This can also be used with bare metal Kubernetes clusters.

 ## Ingress